 Aren’t those colors beautiful.
 I had only raspberry, green and yellow.
 The rest three have been mixed and matched!

-The colors that we used are all food colors.
-There are many recipes that have used gel paints and liquid food colors but we used food colour (affiliate link) in powder form.
+The colors that we used are all food colors so it is absolutely non toxic.
+There are many recipes that use gel paints and liquid food colors but we used this food colour (affiliate link) in powder form.
 I used about pinch or more of it, for the intensity, and mixed with a tooth pick.
 You have to mix it well and for long because if you don’t, there is a chance that the color may transfer to fingers and clothes.
 If you mix it well while still warm, it won’t.
 We have tested this finger paint recipe cold and warm and it is the mixing that makes all the difference.

-This easy edible finger paint is taste safe and toddler as well as baby friendly.
-It is like pudding.
-It is cooked and the colors that I have used in these are all safe food colors.
+This easy edible finger paint recipe that I am sharing is taste safe for toddlers and babies.
+It is actually like pudding.
+The paint is fully cooked and as I mentioned earlier, the colors that I have used in these are all safe food colors.
 Of course, anything out of moderation is not good so please make sure you are supervising your child while they play with these paints.

 Home Made Easy Edible Finger Paint Recipe